DrThomasAger/smile/README.md

 With ***(: Smile*** now we have the same kind of **predictable** and **reliable** language for our **essential** LLM prompts.

 ## Language Showcase

-Models already possess substantial capabilities, but those capabilities remain latent until text choices in the response surface them.
+Models already possess substantial capabilities, but those capabilities remain latent until we surface them using **prompt engineering patterns**..

-One of those text choices, providing a name tag at the start of the response, reveals the capability of multi-turn instruction following.
+This example prompt shows ***(: Smile***'s essential prompt patterns for multi-turn applications.

-Here's how to stop instruction drift (the model losing track of the instructions over multiple turns):
+One of those patterns is providing a name tag at the start of the response, and it enables the capability of multi-turn instruction following without  instruction drift (the model losing track of the instructions over multiple turns).

 ### Name Tag Pattern